microsoft/covid-vaccine-bot/policies.md

 ## North Dakota Active Phase (1c)

 * Are you a healthcare worker?
-* Are you a long-term care resident?
+* Are you a long term care resident or work in a long term care facility?
-* Are you classified as an essential worker? (see [here](https://www.health.nd.gov/covid-19-vaccine-priority-groups))
+* Are you classified as an essential worker?
+	* This list includes:
+First responders
+Child care workers
+Workers employed by preschools or Kindergarten through 12th grade:
+Teachers, nutritional services, aides, bus drivers, principals, administrative staff, custodians, etc.
+National Guard, not previously covered
+Workers enabling access to human food (i.e., grocery workers) Public safety answering points (911)
+Manufacturing related to the development or supply of COVID-19 vaccine Other healthcare/public health workers not included in phase 1A Free standing clinical laundries
+Public transit, including bus, taxi, ride-share
+Blood bank workers not previously vaccinated Information Technology
+All other essential workers per Cybersecurity and Infrastructure Security Agency (CISA) (see [here](https://www.health.nd.gov/covid-19-vaccine-priority-groups))
 * Are you age 16+, and have a high-risk medical condition?
 	* Adults of any age with the following conditions are at increased risk of severe illness from the virus that causes COVID-19: